-From an English surname which was derived from Middle English hoit
+From an English surname that was derived from Middle English hoit "stick"

 , originally a nickname for a thin person.

 Derived from Jackin

-), a medieval diminutive of JOHN
+), a medieval diminutive of John

 .
 It is often regarded as an independent name.
 During the Middle Ages it was very common, and it became a slang word meaning "man".
-It was frequently used in fairy tales and nursery rhymes, such as 'Jack and the Beanstalk', 'Little Jack Horner', and 'Jack Sprat'.
-American writers Jack London (1876-1916) and Jack Kerouac (1922-1969) were two famous bearers of this name.
-It is also borne by American actor Jack Nicholson (1937-).
+It was frequently used in fairy tales and nursery rhymes, such as Jack and the Beanstalk

-Diminutive of JACK
+Diminutive of Jack

 .
-A notable bearer was baseball player Jackie Robinson (1919-1972), the first African-American to play in Major League Baseball.
+A notable bearer was baseball player Jackie Robinson (1919-1972), the first African American to play in Major League Baseball.

-Short form of JOSEPH
+Short form of Joseph

 .
 Five famous sports figures who have had this name are boxers Joe Louis (1914-1981) and Joe Frazier (1944-), baseball player Joe DiMaggio (1914-1999), and football quarterbacks Joe Namath (1943-) and Joe Montana (1956-).

-From a Scottish surname which was originally derived from a place name, itself probably derived from the Brythonic element cet
+From a Scottish surname that was originally derived from a place name, itself probably derived from the Brythonic element cet

 .
 This was the surname of a long line of Scottish nobles.
 It has been used as a given name since the 19th century.

 Derived from Latin Margarita

-, which was from Greek μαργαριτης (margarites)
+, which was from Greek μαργαρίτης (margarites)

-.
+, a word that was probably ultimately a borrowing from an Indo-Iranian language.
 Saint Margaret, the patron of expectant mothers, was martyred at Antioch in the 4th century.
 Later legends told of her escape from a dragon, with which she was often depicted in medieval art.
 The saint was popular during the Middle Ages, and her name has been widely used in the Christian world.... [more]

-English form of Ματθαιος (Matthaios)
+English form of Ματθαῖος (Matthaios)

 , which was a Greek form of the Hebrew name מַתִּתְיָהוּ (Mattityahu)

-meaning "gift of YAHWEH
+meaning "gift of Yahweh"

 , from the roots מַתָּן (mattan)

 meaning "gift" and יָה (yah)